shabul/smart-life-mcp/README.md

 - `python_exec_tool` is intentionally minimal and should never be exposed to untrusted input.
 - When deploying to production, move secrets to a proper secret manager and consider persisting data in a database rather than flat files.

+## About Shabul
+Built by Shabul.
+Say hey on [LinkedIn](https://www.linkedin.com/in/shabul/) or browse more at [shabul.github.io](https://shabul.github.io/).
+If this makes your day smoother, toss a star or follow [@shabul](https://github.com/shabul) for more tinkering.

 ## License

 Released under the MIT License.
 See `LICENSE` for details.